cfpb/hmda-documentation/markdown/2019/filing-faq.md

 ### Account Registration

 **What information do I need to provide to register my financial institution?**
 To register your financial institution on the HMDA platform institutions you will need to provide your institution name, LEI (legal entity identifier), tax ID number, email domain (example: cfpb.gov), and agency code.
 Registration is a two-step process.
-You must create an account **and** register your institution in the system.
+You must create a filer account **and** register your institution in the system.
 You can register your financial institution here: https://hmdahelp.consumerfinance.gov/accounthelp/.
+Do not use a personal email to register for an account.
+The HMDA platform is designed to authenticate users based upon a financial institution’s registered domain email.
+If you do not have a financial institution domain email , contact HMDA Help.

 **What is a Legal Entity Identifier (LEI)?**
 Every institution that files a HMDA submission will be required to obtain a LEI for their submission whether they are exempt or not.
 The Global LEI Foundation website provides a list of LEI issuing organizations at https://www.gleif.org/en/about-lei/get-an-lei-find-lei-issuing-organizations.
 A financial institution may obtain a LEI, for HMDA reporting purposes, from any one of the issuing organizations listed on the web site.
 For general information on the “LEI,” see section 5.2 of the HMDA Small Entity Compliance Guide, and Regulation C, 12 CFR §§ 1003.4(a)(1)(i)(A), effective January 1, 2018, and 1003.5(a)(3)(vii), effective January 1, 2019.